nsnam/ns-3-dev-git/src/fd-net-device/doc/dpdk-net-device.rst

 .. sourcecode:: text

- apt-get install dpdk dpdk-dev libdpdk-dev
+ apt-get install dpdk dpdk-dev libdpdk-dev dpdk-igb-uio-dkms

 Ubuntu 20.04 has packaged DPDK v19.11 LTS which is tested with this module and DpdkNetDevice will only be enabled if this version is available.